DamonHu/DDKitSwift/example/Pods/ZXKitLogger/README.md

 The font colors of the three output methods are different, and the corresponding types of printLog are different.

 ```
-printLog(log)	//the log will not be written to the window, only output in xcode
+printDebug(log)	//the log will not be written to the window, only output in xcode

-printInfo(log) // Log's textColor is green
+printLog(log) // Log's textColor is green

 printWarn(log) // log's textColor is yellow